boopdotpng/twitch-menubar/README.md

 - show a neat little window of all the channels that you follow and who's live, so you don't have to open twitch
 - super lightweight - no battery usage and limited background activity
 - cool onboarding process (this might be tough)

+## disclaimer
+I know nothing about macOS application and I don't know much Swift.
+It's a weird language to be honest.
+The documentation isn't great.
+Beyond using LLMs to figure out how to do stuff, there isn't much hope.
+I don't know how to make pretty UIs in Swift.
+Probably a skill issue.